caXos/testing-app/README.md

 -  Go to http://localhost:8080 and register an account, on the dashboard page you can work on the task

 ![Preview](./preview.jpg?raw=true "Dashboard Preview")

-### What We're Looking For

-- Code quality: Your code should be well-organized and readable, with comments where necessary.
-- Understanding of Vue.js: You should use Vue.js features effectively, including components, directives, and props.
-- Understanding of asynchronous JavaScript: You should use async/await, promises, or callbacks appropriately to handle asynchronous operations, like requests to the Laravel API.
-- Error handling: Your application should handle potential errors gracefully.
-- User experience: The application should be easy to use and navigate.

 ### Submission